BenediktMagnus/Brainy/README.md

-# A Brainfuck compiler that utilises LLVM
+# The Brainy Compiler

+A compiler for the Brainfuck programming language, written in Typecescript and utilising LLVM.